-IAS 16 - Property, Plant and Equipment ("IAS 16") was amended in May 2020 to prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
-Instead, a company will recognize such sales proceeds and related cost in profit or loss.
-IAS 16 is effective for annual periods beginning on or after January 1, 2022.
-Early adoption is permitted.
+IAS 16 - Property, Plant and Equipment ("IAS 16") was amended.
+The amendments introduce new guidance, such that the proceeds from selling items before the related property, plant and equipment is available for its intended use can no longer be deducted from the cost.
+Instead, such proceeds are to be recognized in profit or loss, together with the costs of producing those items.
+The amendments are effective for annual periods beginning on January 1, 2022.